STAT545-UBC-hw-2018-19/hw08-shreeramsenthi/README.md

-# Stat547 Assignment 2: Package Development
+# Stat547 Assignment 3: Shiny

 This is my submission for assignment 3 of the 2018 iteration of the Stat547 course at UBC.